rbhogal/game-save-app/README.md

 Implementation of Twitch's OAuth client credentials flow (Fetching/Refreshing the App token storing to Firebase Database):
   * [Jump to code + HTTP requests using axios](src/app/getAppToken.js)

-#### More stuff
-Application fetching data from the IGDB API for home page and use of Hooks
+* Application fetching data from the IGDB API for home page and use of Hooks
   * [Jump to code + HTTP requests](src/components/Home.js)

 * Mapping arrays to fill carousels with game information: